Halitosis (Oral Malodor)

 Halitosis Treatment

 The treatment of bad breath starts with brushing the tongue together with the teeth.
-It is necessary to brush the teeth with a toothbrush every night before going to bed and after each breakfast.
+It is necessary to brush your teeth with a toothbrush every night before going to bed and after breakfast.
 In every brushing, it is necessary to brush the back of the tongue, either with a toothbrush or with a tongue-specific brush (eg, Peak Essentials Tung Brush or Dentek Orabrush Tongue Cleaner, etc.).
 However, those who complain of bad breath should go to the dentist and remove the places that constitute the source of bacteria in the mouth (rotten teeth, under bridges and veneers, inflamed gums, tartar, etc.).

 References